jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 Things are quieter here than in the center of town.
-Ugly Churchill attracts few tourists, and neighboring Fitz and Murray Edwards even fewer, so the only traffic comes from scientists and students _en route_ to the math department or laboratories at the West Cambridge Site.
+Ugly Churchill attracts few tourists, and neighboring Fitz and Murray Edwards even fewer, so the only traffic comes from scientists and students <span class="foreign">en route</span>
+to the math department or laboratories at the West Cambridge Site.
 These two locations also conveniently house all of my lectures and research meetings, and without occasional obligations at Queens' and Sunday trips to the farmers' market it would be very easy to forget about the existence of the medieval City altogether.

 [^1]: "Would you please ensure that you flush this toilet after use."
 "Won't you please put your dishes away when they are dry as there is very little counter